 - How can we solve assignment problems (e.g. assigning talks/projects to students) such that all participants are happy with their assignment?

 - Are there auctions in which all bidders want to bid honestly?

 - How does the perfect voting system look like?

 - Has every game an equilibrium, that is, an outcome in which all players are happy?

 - Is it easy to find an equilibrium for a specific game?

 - How good/bad are equilibria reached via egoistic behavior compared to the best centrally enforced solution?

-Answers to the above questions have been awarded with 6 "Nobel prices" in Economics and some of the most prestigious awards in Mathematics and Computer Science and possibly some more will follow.
+Answers to the above questions have been awarded with 7 "Nobel prices" in Economics (including the current 2020 Econimics Nobel price!) and some of the most prestigious awards in Mathematics and Computer Science and possibly some more will follow.